Find Grad Schools

 Online Law Programs

-In 2020-2021, 211 schools offered a law program of some type.
+In the 2020-2021 academic year, 211 schools offered some type of law program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes